This week’s strategy focuses on retention, which is important during the summer.

 I know – you’re going to tell me they’ve paid a registration fee of $50 for their family to secure their seat.
 Do you know what $50 is?
 Dinner for 3 at a local restaurant plus tax and tip.
 Parents will pay that fee and their children still won’t show up on the first day of school.
 How do I know this?
 I’ve seen it.
 You’ve seen it.
 I even see parents that are enrolled in a tuition payment plan after paying the registration fee leave, and that’s even after the fee for their payment plan has been paid, as well as their application fee for financial aid.
 We’re now over $100, and they still leave.

 There are two ways to secure your school’s projected enrollment during the summer.
-This is one way.
+Here is one way.
 The other way is another topic for another day, and deals with how you collect your tuition.
-If you’d like some insights about it, send an email to email@example.com with the words “solidify school enrollment with tuition payment strategy” in the subject line.
+If you’d like some insights about it, send an email to firstname.lastname@example.org with the words “solidify school enrollment with tuition payment strategy” in the subject line.

 Unfortunately, if your school is completely shut down during July, you may need to plan on losing students.
 Parents today expect immediate responses, so if they need to wait to have their questions answered, you may be missing out on your chance to enroll a few new families for the coming year.
 You may also be thinking that closing for a month only results in losing 2 or 3 children per grade per year in your PK-8 school.
 Chances are that most of those “lost” enrollments happen in the higher grades.
 If that trend continues, you might have to the make the decision to completely drop 7th and 8th grade.
 If attrition continues, the school may look at becoming a PK-4 or PK-5 to continue to be viable, but then the fixed costs of building maintenance, heat, light, water and sewage start to require tuition to be increased simply because of the reduced sized of the school and the fewer number of families to help foot the bill.
 Then it merges with another school, then two merged schools merge, and finally down the road, there’s one school set to serve communities that used to have a number of schools serving them.